Cycling in Oadby and Wigston

 You're performing the exercises linked from our website at your own risk

-Whilst every effort has been made to verify the information on the Active Together and associated pages, LRS is not responsible for the accuracy or content of external websites.
+Whilst every effort has been made to verify the information on the Active Together and associated pages, they are not responsible for the accuracy or content of external websites.
 Whilst taking part in physical activity, participants should ensure they take part at a level which is appropriate to them and their health and are responsible for ensuring they check the credentials and health and safety requirements for each activity.
 It is recommended that participants follow the Chief Medical Officers Guidelines for physical activity.
 Participants will choose to utilise these links and take part in activities at their own risk.

 If you're unsure about your ability, it might be wise to start gradually and build up.
 Please feel free to refer to the UK Chief Medical Officer's Physical Activity Guidelines when determining the level of activity appropriate to you.